broyeztony/ford-lang-sandbox/README.md

 // variable declaration
 let x = "not a number";

-// variable initialization, with optional error handler let result = square(x) -> {
+// variable initialization, with optional error handler following the error handler operator `->` let result = square(x) -> {
     // This part here is an optional error handler.
     // It receives the `_` object which is an error object: